jijn/misorientation/README.md

 Misorientation is a script that allows you to determine misorientation axis and angle across a grain boundary between two crystals A and B of known orientation (2 sets of Euler angles) and crystal parameters (a,b,c, alpha, beta, gamma).

 ## Requirements
-Python 2.7 with Numpy, Matplotlib, Tkinter, PIL available through Enthought Canopy or Anaconda for instance.
-Mac Users will need Active Tcl installed.
+* Python 2.7 with Matplotlib, Numpy, Tkinter, PIL (available through [Enthought Canopy](https://store.enthought.com/downloads/) or [Anaconda](http://continuum.io/downloads) distributions for instance).
+* Mac users need to install [Active Tcl](http://www.activestate.com/activetcl/downloads).
+* Run the script python /my-path-to-the-script/misorientation.py

 # User Guide